-The Default Font for Microsoft Word is Calibri and for Open Office it is Times New Roman
+The Defalit Font for Microsoft Word is Calibri and for Open Office it is Times New Roman

 Not much difference.

-There are many web sites that will provide you with a list of Fonts.
-Some of those sites are listed below.
+There are many web sites that will provide you with a list of Fonts and instructions on how to install them.

 A PDF file listing all the Egyptian Hieroglyphs and their Unicode can be found at Hieroglyphs